 We begin accepting applications for the 2016 – 2017 academic year in September 2015.

-Application materials, including electronic transmissions, must be received by the Department of French and Italian by 5PM CST December 31, 2013.
-Due to possible delays in the mail, we suggest you send the supplementary materials well in advance of the deadline.
+Application materials, including electronic transmissions, must be received by the Department of French and Italian by 11:59PM CST December 31, 2015.
 The selection process usually lasts until mid-April.
 Offers of admission are made each spring.

 Requirements for Admission